-Summertime is here along with lots of fun... and a few dangers.
+Summertime is here along with lots of fun - and a few dangers.
 You are probably aware of the most publicized warm weather threats for pets like heat stroke and dehydration.
-So, let’s discuss some of the less obvious summer follies that can occur when the 'weather is warm and the livin' is easy'!
+So, let’s discuss some of the less obvious summer follies.

-Summertime means festivals and parties.
-Summer celebrations, such as the Fourth of July and Canada Day present common dangers like bottle rockets and firecrackers.
+Summer means festivals and parties.
+Summer celebrations, such as the Fourth of July and Canada Day, present common dangers like bottle rockets and firecrackers.
 But did you realize that even harmless-looking glow sticks can be a danger to your pet?

 People wear glow sticks as bracelets and necklaces and often attach them to their pet’s collar.
 Glow sticks contain an oily liquid called dibutyl phthalate (DBP).
 While non-toxic in small amounts, DBP can be harmful if curious pets bite the glow stick.
 The bitter tasting liquid causes gagging, drooling, and irritation of the eyes, mouth, and skin.